Sterling™-LWB5+ WiFi 5 + Bluetooth 5.2 Module / USB Adapter

 [obex]# quit

-Is it possible to enable loopback mode on the LWB5+ Bluetooth for testing purposes?
+Can loopback mode be activated on the LWB5+ Bluetooth module for conducting test operations?

-is the option to enable RTS/CTS hardware flow control on the serial port, and -crtscts is the option to disable RTS/CTS hardware flow control.
-Note the hyphen (Enable = crtscts
+Note: Here, crtscts is the option to enable RTS/CTS hardware flow control on the serial port, and -crtscts is the option to disable RTS/CTS hardware flow control.
+Note the hyphen (Enable = crtscts, Disable = -crtscts)

 stty -F /dev/ttymxc0 crtscts